sofa-framework/doc/30_Components/45_LinearSolvers/50_SparseLDLSolver.md

 Data
 ----

-There is two bolean data to change the behavior of this solver:
+There are two boolean Data to change the behavior of this solver:

 - **useSymbolicDecomposition**: by default useSymbolicDecomposition is set to true.
 The solver will use a symbolic decomposition, meaning that it will store the shape of <img class="latex" src="https://latex.codecogs.com/png.latex?\mathbf{L}" title="factor matrix" /> on the first step, or when its shape changes, and then it will only update its coefficients.
 When the shape of the matrix changes, a new factorization is computed.
 By setting this data to false, the solver will compute the entire decomposition at each step.